u-yas/spin/docs/content/sips/000-sqlite.md

 * `row-result` can be very large.
 Should we provide some paging mechanism or a different API that allows for reading subsets of the returned data?
   * Crossing the wit boundary could potentially be expensive if the results are large enough.
 Giving the user control of how they read that data could be helpful.
+* Is there really a need for query *and* execute functions since at the end of the day, they are basically equivalent?

 #### Database migrations